Each carrier has their own luggage/baggage policy.

-Carry on: 25 lbs (11kg) - Must fit under the seat/overhead bin.
-Book bags, purses, duffel bags are some examples (non-wheeled).
+Carry-on bag (25 lbs or 11kg): must fit under the seat/overhead bin.
+Book bags, purses, and duffel bags are some examples (non-wheeled).

 Suitcases 50 lbs (22.5kg): actual size for checked baggage may vary by carrier but it is usually around 62 inches when you add together length + width + height.
 (Same as on an airplane)

 Additional luggage: fees for additional luggage usually range between $10-$40 and vary by carrier.
 Some will instead require you to purchase a second ticket in order to check a second suitcase.
 Oversize and overweight luggage may also incur additional fees or even be rejected as it could be a safety concern for the handlers.

 For more information, check out our blog post about luggage policies; you can also call the carrier at the number provided on your ticket, or simply look on their website under luggage or baggage policy or FAQs.

 We recommend that you properly tag all bags and place your name, address and phone number on the inside as most carriers will not be responsible for lost, misplaced, or stolen items and insurance coverage is limited.
 You may contact the carrier directly to file a claim if this happens to you.